 Audio News: Industry Press Releases

-Music Nation’s Audio News section is ideal for quick promo articles and press release posts, displaying to over 300,000 visitors on our front page and dedicated news section every month.
+Music Nation’s Audio News section is ideal for quick promo articles and press release posts, displaying up to 100,000 hits on our front page and dedicated news section every month.
 Depending on the concentration of articles received, news posts can display on our front page from a few hours to many days.
 However, we use SEO tags to ensure posts expired to archive pages are fully indexed and searchable.

 Companies, promoters, agencies and musicians are very welcome to contact and add us to your regular press list.
 Music Nation will only post articles directly relevant to general music, music production and recording or New Zealand related bands, albums and tour information.